 Undoubtedly the one-handed priming ability of zombie Strike Hammershot is very promising.
 Especially when compared to its competitors.
 But do keep in mind that the open muzzle can lead to a bit of an issue with carrying ability with other gear.
 Apart then that, the zombie Strike Hammershot quite very well meets the expectation for one-handed usage.

-There are many revolver style blasters out there.
+There are many revolver-style blasters out there.
 But in terms of providing a nice balance, many NERFers would opt for Hammershot undoubtedly.
-However, the fact that it comes with a bit long and a stiff hammer action is also there.
+However, the fact that it comes with a bit long and stiff hammer action is also there.

 With the Hammershot, you get an average distance of 50 to 53 feet when the fire is flat and done from shoulder equal height.
 You should not face any difficulty with the upper-60-foot range too when firing in a 30-degree arc.
 The maximum range here can be up to 69 feet.

 To outline a figure, expect it to give 6 shots every 5 seconds.
 The rate of fire however has a bit slow reading period.
 The same goes for the time needed on hammer return.
 The accuracy is however pretty fine for those who have experience with using Elite-Series blaster.
 Overall, not bad.

 Now coming to the feel that Hammershot leaves when you hold it.
 There’s no doubt that it’s quite comfortable.
 With the grip being enough large, you can easily grab it.
 But then again, some may not love the moulding of the rag or bandage on the grip.